 Originally compiled in the thirteenth century but taking place hundreds of years before, Laxdael Saga is the generational account of several families that were among the first inhabitants of Iceland.

 The early parts of the saga chronicle the Norse chieftain Ketil Flat-Nose and his descendants as they leave an increasingly hostile Norway to settle frontiers in Iceland.
-Many of these stories seem unconnected at first, hopping from one family member to another, and even sometimes to neighboring settlers.
+Many of these stories seem unconnected at first, jumping from one family member to another, and even sometimes to neighboring settlers.
 These sections do, however, give a lay of the land, so to speak, and eventually lead to birth and life of Olaf the Peacock.
 It is Olaf the Peacock who carves out fertile territory in which much of the rest of the saga will take place, involving his descendants after he wins acclaim abroad in both Norway and Ireland.